biolab/orange3/README.md

 ### Setting up for development of all components

-If you wish to also contribute to base components (the widget base and the canvas), these two repositories must also be cloned from Github instead of being installed as dependency of Orange 3 (which happens above).
+If you wish to also contribute to base components (the widget base and the canvas), these two repositories must also be cloned from Github instead of being installed as dependency of Orange3 (which happens above).

 First, fork all repositories to which you want to contribute.
 Then type: